Jeinzi/libmswmm/README.md

 ## License
 This project is licensed under the GPLv2 or at your choice, any later version.
 The git submodule "compoundfilereader" is licensed under the MIT license.

-I chose the GPL because I want to provide Free Software video editors with a feature most proprietary products don't offer.
+I chose the GPL because I want to provide the Free Software community and its video editors with a feature most proprietary products don't offer.
-Nearly all common Free Software video editors are licensed under the GPLv2 or 3, so there would be no problems to integrate this project into one of them.
+Nearly all Free Software video editors are licensed under the GPLv2 or 3, so there would be no problems to integrate this project into one of them.
 The only exception I found is [Pitivi](https://gitlab.gnome.org/GNOME/pitivi), which is distributed under the terms of the LGPL2.1 or later.
 As far as I understand it, integration into Pitivi would be possible, but the result would fall under the GPLv2 or later.